OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Read OmniWatch Review

-OmniWatch includes additional security tools, such as a VPN and antivirus protection.
-With LifeLock, Norton Secure VPN and Norton 360 Antivirus cost extra.
+OmniWatch includes additional security tools, such as a VPN and antivirus protection on all plans.
+With LifeLock, antivirus and VPN are available through a separate Norton 360 bundle.

-Norton LifeLock offers slightly more insurance coverage at a maximum of $3 million.
-However, if you compare basic plans, OmniWatch offers more identity theft insurance, at $2 million, compared to LifeLock's $1.05 million.
+LifeLock offers slightly more insurance coverage at a maximum of $3 million.
+However, if you compare entry-level plans, OmniWatch's Standard plan offers more identity theft insurance at $2 million, compared to LifeLock Core's $1.05 million.

 OmniWatch open on credit tab